Home Info Ring-Tailed Lemur - Facts, Pictures, Behavior, Habitat, Diet

 Ring-Tailed Lemur Diet :

-The direct composition of the Lemur’s diet varies based on seasons and habitats.
+The exact composition of a lemur's diet changes depending on the season and habitat.
 It supplements its diet by the intake of sodium through consuming soil.
 It feeds on different types of food, including sap, fruits, bark, leaves and flowers.
 It also prey on big insects along with chameleons.

 ADVERTISEMENT